ABOUT

 Katie Greenstreet joined Paper Literary in 2022.
 A corporate lawyer by training, she worked for several large law firms before making the leap into publishing.
 She started her career in books as an assistant at ICM Partners in New York, where she supported a list of Booker, Pulitzer, and Nobel Prize-winning authors.

-Melissa Pimentel joined Paper Literary as an Editorial Consultant in 2022, working closely with Catherine and Katie on editorial and development work.
+Melissa Pimentel joined Paper Literary as Editorial Director in 2022, working closely with our agents on editorial and development work.
 She has worked in publishing for over fifteen years, first in publishing houses in New York and London.
 For ten years, she was at Curtis Brown as a Translation Rights Agent, selling the rights to authors’ works across the globe and negotiating six and seven figure deals.

 Melissa is an internationally published author of five novels, under her own name and the pseudonym, Jessica Barry.
 Her debut thriller FREEFALL, published by HarperCollins, has sold in over twenty territories around the world.